-You attempted to rotate an image recorded in a different camera or data type, an image edited with a computer, or a movie.
+You attempted to rotate the image shot with a different camera or data type, or an image edited with a computer.

-Incompatible WAVE format.
+Incompatible WAVE

 A sound memo cannot be added to this image since the data type of the existing sound memo is incorrect.
+In addition, sound cannot be played back.